gbursson/html-template/README.md

 # html-template

-A very basic skeleton for HTML/CSS project
+A skeleton for HTML/CSS project with added gulp 4 workflow.

-*index.html* has basic structure (i.e. navbar, header/footer and content section) and links to css and js folders
+_index.html_ has basic structure (i.e. navbar, header/footer and content section) and links to css and js folders.